MITU16EE01/MITU16EE01/README.md

 - 👋 Hi, I’m Mitesh Prakash
-- 🌱 I’m currently learning Python
+- 🌱 C++ & python
-- 💞️ I’m looking to collaborate on Python and MATLAB
+- 💞️ I’m looking to collaborate in feild of ML
 - 📫 How to reach me 22PS06017@iitbbs.ac.in

 <!---